opentutor/opentutor-classifier/README.md

 make test
 ```

-All pushed commits must also pass format and lint checks.
+All pushed commits must also pass format, lint, and license checks.
 To check all required tests before a commit:

 ```
 make test-all